AntoLindo/AUESOME---Robustness-Test/README.md

 - Start training the NN on the augmented dataset
 - Test the model once trained
 - Stress the model with data augemntation

+Shall we think about three dymensional DFT?
+And try to compute the three channels differently?